Covid-19 Notice for 2021 Rainier Programs

 There are few things like experiencing the mountains during the winter.
 The beauty, the majesty, the solitude, the vastness.
 To safely experience the mountains during the winter we need specific skills.
 Whether we are backcountry skiing/snowboarding, snowshoeing, or climbing our ability to assess avalanche hazard and travel in avalanche terrain is paramount to our safety and success in reaching our objectives.
 Join IMG's team of certified avalanche educators who work as avalanche professionals throughout the United States to learn and hone your avalanche skills.

 IMG is proud to present avalanche education curriculum from the American Institute of Avalanche Research and Education (AIARE).
-This curriculum meets and exceeds all guidelines put forth by the American Avalanche Association's Education Committee for an Avalanche Level 1 course.
+This curriculum meets and exceeds all guidelines put forth by the American Avalanche Association's Education Committee for a Recreational Avalanche Level 1 course.

 - Avalanche Types and Character